 We managed to sail a few miles on our way to Porto Kagio, drifting gently southwards from the massive headland of Cape Grosso down to the tip of the finger at Cape Taenaron.
 We then motored the couple of miles up around the other side and into the bay.
 The wind was gusty and squirrelling around from different directions but our first anchor attempt held.

-Unfortunately the skipper of our neighbour boat was being an idiot, pushing his boat towards us with his dinghy and saying we were too close.
+Unfortunately the skipper of our neighbour boats was being an idiot.
+He pushed his boat towards us with his dinghy and said we were too close.
 He had an anchor marker so we knew our anchor was plenty far away from theirs but we moved and left them to it.
-Our next spot was closer in to shore and didn’t hold so well as the sand seemed much harder, but by this point idiot boat had decided to pull his boat around and tie to shore, so we dragged our anchor backwards until it bit into softer sand and ended up about 5m from our first drop.
+Our next spot was closer in to shore and didn’t hold so well as the sand seemed much harder.
+However, by this point idiot boat had decided to pull his boat around and tie to shore.
+So, we dragged our anchor backwards until it bit into softer sand, ending up about 5m from our first drop.

 Porto Kagio had the feel of a frontier town with just a few houses, three tavernas, a hotel and a parking spot for campervans.
 On the hillsides around were tower house hamlets, some in ruins, some with protective walls huddling the houses together.

 We took a walk out to the lighthouse, mostly on road which meandered it’s way through the barren landscape – rocks and bleached grass being the predominant feature.
-In places attempts had been made to eke some life out of the red soil with terraced vegetable plots but nothing much seemed to be growing except the tall urginea (sea squill) flowers, which had popped up through the dry earth and waved their white flowered heads in the breeze.
+In places attempts have been made to eke some life out of the red soil with terraced vegetable plots.
+However, nothing much seemed to be growing except the tall urginea (sea squill) flowers, which had popped up through the dry earth and waved their white flowered heads in the breeze.

 After a mile and a half the road descended to another hamlet, ending in a dirt car park.
 Here stood the remains of a Byzantine chapel built on the ruins of the Sanctuary and Death Oracle of Poseidon where the ancient Greeks came to worship and talk to their dead ancestors.
 A dirt track leads out to the lighthouse, passing some restored Roman mosaics along the way.
 Most of the route the walking is straight forward, but the last half mile of the track had a straight down slide to the sea 50m below, best not to trip.
 The weather was calm and out at the tip at the most southern point of mainland Greece the sea glittered in the sun, the wind making gentle ripples.
 In bad weather this would be a fearsome place to be.

 After the walk I had a relaxing snorkel in the clear waters.
 There were some shoals of small fish darting about and a few scattered remains of a wreck of what looked like a fishing boat.
-No portholes to be found though!
+I didn’t find any portholes though!